 - 1) Students must earn a minimum of 128 semester hours with at least a C grade point (2.00) average.
-The 128 semester hours must include at least eight hours of basic communications, two of speech communication and two hours of Physical Education 100.
+The 128 semester hours must include at least six hours of English 110, 211 or 115, 216, two hours of Reading 120, two hours of Speech Communication 101 and two hours of Physical Education 100.
 The 128 hours must include a minimum of 40 hours in upper-division courses (numbered 300-499).
 Of the last 32 semester credits earned immediately preceding graduation, no more than 16 may be completed at other colleges or universities.
-A minimum of 30 semester hours of resident instruction as approved by the department of the major must be earned in residence at USC. - Students must fulfill the requirements for demonstration of basic competencies described under academic policies of this catalog.
+A minimum of 30 semester hours of resident instruction as approved by the program of the major must be earned in residence at USC. - Students must fulfill the requirements for demonstration of basic competencies described under academic policies of this catalog.

-Students must complete the requirements for an approved degree pro-gram (major) and a minor or area of concentration outside the major.
-Can-distribution of the basic degree and the second se didates for a bachelor of science degree must earn a minimum of 48 hours in the school of their major.
-Candidates for a bachelor of arts degree must satisfy the foreign language requirement.
-4) All financial obligations must be satisfied.
+- 3) Students must complete the requirements for an approved degree program (major) and a minor or area of concentration outside the major.
+Candidates for a bachelor of science degree must earn a minimum of 48 hours in the college of their major.
+Candidates for a bachelor of arts degree must satisfy the foreign language requirement. - 4) All financial obligations must be satisfied.